 For correct detection and analysis of EDS profiles and maps, the users need to be aware of some artifacts such as escape peaks, sum peaks, peak overlaps, incomplete charge collection, and excessive deadtime.
 Modern analytical software used in EDS measurements can generally take some artifacts into account, but no software is perfect.
 On the other hand, many users look at the raw spectra, while the software may not have labeled whether there are artifacts or which ones are.

-Spurious X-rays can be generated or not generated in the region of interest (ROI) in the specimen, but do reach the detector and can be confused with X-rays from the specimen, causing serious problems.
+Spurious X-rays can be generated in the region of interest (ROI) or other areas in the specimen, but do reach the detector and can be confused with X-rays from the specimen, causing serious problems.
 There are many sources of spurious x-rays, including:

 i) Spurious x-rays, e.g. see page4479, can be generated in the specimen itself, for instance, by the following effects: